 Narrator: You will be reading the majority of performance.
 You will stand off to the side while the other people act out their roles.
 When you say words that are in bold in the script below, you’ll want to PAUSE so that performer can act it out.
 After they are done speaking, continue with where you left off.
 Below is what you will say:

 Ladies and gentlemen, boys and girls!
 Today, I bring to you the best performance you will ever see in all the land.
 Today, we are going to talk about this plant (point to the plant and PAUSE).
 If you will look toward the front of the room, you will see the sun (PAUSE).
 The sun (PAUSE) is giving off his energy (PAUSE) so that the plant (PAUSE) can go through the process of photosynthesis.

-What is that you say?
+What is that, you say?
 Photosynthesis is the process of making food for a plant (PAUSE).
 Its leaves take in the carbon dioxide (PAUSE) and its roots pull up water (PAUSE) from the ground.
-When these items, the energy (PAUSE), carbon dioxide (PAUSE), and water (PAUSE) mix, they create sugars (PAUSE).
+When these items – the energy (PAUSE), the carbon dioxide (PAUSE), and the water (PAUSE) – mix, they create sugars (PAUSE).
 These sugars (PAUSE) flow back through the stem and oxygen is released (PAUSE).

 And that is how photosynthesis is done (PAUSE and bow).

 Each of the underlined words are the “roles” being played by other students.
 For example, the role of sugar would read this on his or her slip:

 Sugar: Begin by sitting on the floor next to the plant.
 When the narrator says sugar, jump up and down while saying, “We’ve got sugar!
 The plant now has food!”

 It’s a fun way to make the photosynthesis process interactive and visual!
 The students always enjoy it and definitely remember it!
 After we have acted out the process, then we go into reading about it and looking at actual diagrams.